ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

 Collisions
 ----------

 Now that we have a collision mesh, we can compute the collision barrier potential.
-To do this we first need to build the set of active collisions (``Collisions``).
+To do this we first need to build the set of active collisions (``NormalCollisions``).

 To start we need the current positions of the ``vertices``.
 For this tutorial, let us use squash the bunny has to 1% of its original height.